ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: METHODOLOGY

-Intuitively, during fine-tuning, our method adds noise to $\boldsymbol{a}_u$ to obtain $\boldsymbol{x}_t$ and trains the model to denoise it toward $\boldsymbol{a}_r \in \mathcal{S}_{k}(\boldsymbol{a}_u)$, effectively achieving unlearning by redirecting the denoising trajectory from samples in the unlearning set \(A_u\) to their nearest neighbors in the remaining set \(A_r\), as illustrated in Figure \ref{pic:method}.
-Since $\boldsymbol{a}_r$ is close to $\boldsymbol{a}_u$, the correction required for the model output is small, which not only accelerates training but also improves stability.
-Moreover, by redirecting the denoising trajectory towards other real samples, our method ensures that the model outputs reasonable results while unlearning, thus better mitigating the degradation of the generation quality.
+We provide an intuitive analysis of the approximate fine-tuning loss function.
+During fine-tuning, our method can be viewed as adding noise to \(\boldsymbol{a}_u\) to obtain the noisy sample \(\boldsymbol{x}_t\), and then training the model to denoise it toward \(\boldsymbol{a}_r \in \mathcal{S}_{k}(\boldsymbol{a}_u)\) as if \(\boldsymbol{x}_t\) had been produced by adding noise to \(\boldsymbol{a}_r\).
+For a pretrained model, since information about \(\boldsymbol{a}_u\) is already encoded internally, denoising the \(\boldsymbol{x}_t\) obtained from \(\boldsymbol{a}_u\) will typically drive the denoising trajectory \(\boldsymbol{x}_t,\boldsymbol{x}_{t-1},\cdots,\boldsymbol{x}_0\) back toward \(\boldsymbol{a}_u\), especially when the noise level is small.
+However, this fine-tuning loss forces the model to redirect the denoising trajectory that would converge to \(\boldsymbol{a}_u\) toward its nearest neighbors in the remaining set \(A_r\), thereby preventing the fine-tuned model from generating undesirable results and achieving efficient unlearning.
+Figure \ref{pic:method} provides an intuitive illustration of the redirection.
+Because \(\boldsymbol{a}_r \in \mathcal{S}_{k}(\boldsymbol{a}_u)\) is close to \(\boldsymbol{a}_u\), the correction required in the model output is small, which accelerates the fine-tuning procedure and improves training stability.
+Moreover, by steering the denoising trajectory toward other real data, the method maintains reasonable outputs during unlearning and thus better mitigates degradation in generation quality.
+This preservation of realism is consistent with the unbiasedness mentioned in our earlier theoretical analysis.